canyilu/Tensor-tensor-product-toolbox/README.md

 <img src="https://github.com/canyilu/tproduct/blob/master/tab_funs.JPG">
 </p>

 Note that we only focus on 3 way tensor in this toolbox.
 We will develop the same functions for p-way tensor in the near future.
-We will also provide the python verion soon.
+We will also provide the python version soon.

 Simply run the following file to test all the above functions:
 ```matlab